dvorakjt/offline-budget-tracker/README.md

 #### recordTransaction.js

 This file exports a function that takes two parameters: the data to add to a database, and the db to add it to.
 In index2.js, immediately after importing these three files, an anonymous, self-invoking async function is called which does three things:
--calls activateDb to open the Db
+- calls activateDb to open the Db
--sets the value of db (previously declared as a let) equal to the db that was opened -adds an eventlistener to the DOM using this value.
+- sets the value of db (previously declared as a let) equal to the db that was opened
+- adds an eventlistener to the DOM using this value.
 The value of db is then used later in the index2.js file to call recordTransaction when a post request to the server is unsuccessful.

 #### Modifications to the Index.js file